Yaz Birth Control Pills

 As mentioned, Yaz weight gain is subject to your personal experience with the drug and how it affects you.

 It’s also important to note that drospirenone tends to hold on to potassium.
 This isn’t necessarily a bad thing.
-However, as noted in an article by Marie Claire, extra potassium levels could cause health and heart problems for those who:
+However, as noted in the PubCamdatabase, extra potassium levels could cause health and heart problems for those who:

 - Heavily use anti-inflammatories such as ibuprofen or naproxen